awsdocs/aws-single-sign-on-user-guide/doc_source/security-iam-awsmanpol.md

 The `AWSSSOMemberAccountAdministrator` policy provides required administrative actions to principals\.
 The policy is intended for principals who perform the job role of an AWS SSO administrator\.
 Over time the list of actions provided will be updated to match the existing functionality of AWS SSO and the actions that are required as an administrator\.

 You can attach the `AWSSSOMemberAccountAdministrator` policy to your IAM identities\.
 When you attach the `AWSSSOMemberAccountAdministrator` policy to an identity, you grant administrative AWS Single Sign\-On permissions\.
 Principals with this policy can access AWS SSO within the AWS Organizations management account and all member accounts\.
 This principal can fully manage all AWS SSO operations, including the ability to create users, permission sets, and assignments\.
 The principal can also instantiate those assignments throughout the AWS organization member accounts and establish connections between AWS Directory Service managed directories and AWS SSO\.
-As new administrative features are released, the account administrator will be granted these permissions automatically\.
+As new administrative features are released, the account administrator is granted these permissions automatically\.

 ```
 {